ACS Award In Organometallic Chemistry

-In 1986, Landis transitioned into academia at the University of Colorado, Boulder.
-He then moved to the University of Wisconsin, Madison, in 1990 and has been a full professor there since 1997.
-Keeping ties to industry, he has served as a consultant to Dow Chemical for the past 15 years.
+Among his accolades, Wolczanski was an Alfred P. Sloan Foundation Fellow for 1987–89, and he was elected to the American Academy of Arts & Sciences in 1999.
+He served as chair of the Gordon Research Conference on Organometallic Chemistry in 2002 and as chair of the ACS Inorganic Chemistry Division’s Organometallic Subdivision in 1995.
+He has served on the advisory boards of the ACS journals Organometallics and Inorganic Chemistry, as well as on the technical advisory boards for Dow Chemical and Los Alamos National Laboratory.

-Landis has been an honorary lecturer at the University of California, Berkeley, and at the University of Rochester, as well as a visiting lecturer at the University of Heidelberg, in Germany.
-He is a fellow of the American Academy for the Advancement of Science.
-In 2005, the University of Wisconsin recognized his educational contributions with the Chancellor’s Distinguished Teaching Award.
+Wolczanski lives with his family “in a wooded area, where we fight a never-ending battle against the evil forces of nature—that is, deer and weeds,” he says.
+He spends his leisure time on the golf course with his children or driving all over New York state to watch them play hockey.

-Landis will present the award address before the Division of Inorganic Chemistry.
+Wolczanski will present the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation